 Different social media sites have different uses, strengths, and benefits.
-Twitter could be called a “real-time social networking” site, a place to share information and connect with donors in real time, often resulting in the creation of lasting relationships and contacts.
+Twitter is a “real-time social networking” site, a place to share information and connect with donors in real time, often resulting in lasting relationships and contacts.

 If you don’t have a Twitter account yet, go to Twitter.com and sign up for a free account .
 Do this by entering your name, email address and password in the space provided